Rough sex murder defense: History

-The defense was brought to wider public attention by cases such as the killing of Cindy Gladue in Canada in 2011, the Murder of Natalie Connolly in the United Kingdom in 2018, and the murder of Grace Millane, a British tourist in New Zealand, in 2018.
+The defense was brought to wider public attention by cases such as the killing of Cindy Gladue in Canada in 2011, the killing of Natalie Connolly in the United Kingdom in 2018, and the murder of Grace Millane, a British tourist in New Zealand, in 2018.
 New Zealand Detective Inspector Scott Beard said that he opposes the defense: "I don't believe that rough sex should be a defence ...
 If people are going to use that as a defence, all it's going to do is revictimise the victim and their family."

-Advocacy group We Can't Consent To This has noted 60 police suspects or defendants in the UK having used the defense from 1972 to 2020, and 45 percent of these resulted in a lesser charge, lighter sentence, acquittal, or the case not being pursued.
+Advocacy group We Can't Consent to This has noted 60 police suspects or defendants in the UK having used the defense from 1972 to 2020, with 45 percent of these defences resulting in a lesser charge, lighter sentence, acquittal, or the case not being pursued.
 According to experts, its use became more frequent during the same period.